worachai3/jenkins-cicd/README.md

 ** Troubleshooting **
 - Connection timeout to vault server
     - Check vault server is running
-    - Check vault host is correct (use private ip for aws ec2 in jenkins configuration)
+    - Check vault host is correct (use private ip for aws ec2 in jenkins configuration) ** Need to change every time when ec2 is reprovisioned
     - Check vault security group allow port 8200